farag2/Sophia-Script-for-Windows/README.md

   * Videos
 * Install free (light and dark) `Windows 11 Cursors Concept v2` cursors from [Jepri Creations](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-v2-886489356) on-the-fly
   * Archive was downloaded to [Cursors](https://github.com/farag2/Sophia-Script-for-Windows/tree/master/Cursors) folder using [DeviantArt API](https://github.com/farag2/Sophia-Script-for-Windows/blob/master/.github/workflows/Cursors.yml)
-* Set an app as default one for specific extension without "How do you want to open this" pop-up
+* Set an app as default one for specific extension without `How do you want to open this` pop-up
 * Export and import all Windows associations.
 You need to install all apps according to exported JSON file to restore all associations
 * Install WSL Linux distribution with [pop-up](#screenshots) using friendly distro names
-* Create scheduled tasks with a native toast notification, where you will be able to run or [dismiss](#native-interactive-toasts-for-the-scheduled-tasks) tasks
+* Create scheduled tasks with a [native toast notification](#screenshots)
   * Create scheduled tasks `Windows Cleanup` and `Windows Cleanup Notification` for cleaning up Windows of unused files and Windows updates files
   * Create a scheduled task `SoftwareDistribution` for cleaning up `%SystemRoot%\SoftwareDistribution\Download`
   * Create a scheduled task `Temp` for cleaning up `%TEMP%`